Select Page

 Hardware: Leap Motion Controller, U2D2 Adapter, Dynamixel AX-12A Servos, Robotis Bioloid Frames

-Software TouchDesigner, OpenFrameworks, Visual Studio
+Software: TouchDesigner, OpenFrameworks, Visual Studio

-Programming C++
+Programming: C++